kevinlanflo/kevinlanflo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Azure Migragtion
+- 🔭 I’m currently working on Azure Migration
 - 🌱 I’m currently learning Terrafrom
 - 📫 How to reach me: kevin.lanflo@outlook.com